datacamp-content-public/Case-Study-Data-Driven-Decision-Making-with-SQL/slides/chapter_1_1c1e526409e0f865faeabdff8c9fba19.md

 `@script`
-In the previous 2 case studies you had practice your skill on applying Select statement and aggregating data.
-In the 3rd case study you have learned about querying multiple tables thru the use of JOIN which is bread and butter of using SQL to accessing relational databases.

-This third case study was about database that record daily happiness levels at work as used by myhappyforce.com app.
-You learned the concept of relational database which is bread and butter of SQL.
+The third case study we worked on a database about happiness levels at work as used by myhappyforce.com app.
+Joining multiple tables thru the use of JOIN is the bread and butter of using SQL with relational databases.
+This topic warrants a whole course in itself, there is a Joining data with PostgresSQL on DataCamp if you wish to deep dive into the subject.

-Let’s review our data scheme here
+So in this chapter you have learned

+- Concept of JOIN clause, it is used to combine rows from two or more tables, based on a related column between them.
+There are many types of joins

+First,

+Use INNER JOIN when you need only rows that match on both side

 ---